Celebrating Native and Indigenous Heritage Month

 Growing up in Prince George’s County, electrical engineering alumnus Marcellus Proctor ’98, a member of the Piscataway Conoy Confederacy, dreamed of working for NASA.
 Today he serves as associate chief for the Electrical Engineering Division at Goddard, NASA’s premiere space flight complex, and chairs the Native American Employees Resource Group with an aim to increase the number of Native Americans working for NASA.
 His advice to the next generation of engineers?
 “Always be your authentic self.”

+We are proud of our Native and Indigenous Terp engineers and their contributions to our school and society.
+But our profession has more work to do.
 The Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), and national organizations such as the American Indian Science and Engineering Society (AISES), nurture academic and career success and increase a sense of belonging.
-Through the work of our Center for Minorities in Science and Engineering (CMSE) at Maryland, we drive change in the underrepresentation of Native and Indigenous, as well as Black and Latinx, students in engineering.
+Through the work of our Center for Minorities in Science and Engineering (CMSE) at Maryland, we support excllence in all students of engineering.

 • UMD’s Office of Multicultural Involvement and Community Advocacy (MICA) and its Native and Indigenous Student Involvement program support initiatives, including the Native and Indigenous Student Union and a planned Native and Indigenous graduate student association, hosts events, including How to Powwow in November, a community feed in December, and the annual UMD Powwow in Spring 2025.